Guardian Glass North America

 Visit guardianjumboglass.com for more information on Guardian’s jumbo capability.

 Guardian SunGuard®SuperNeutral® 68 HT coating on jumbo glass with temporary protective film

 Guardian Glass, a major business unit of Guardian Industries, is one of the world’s largest manufacturers of float, coated and fabricated glass products.
 At its 25 float plants around the globe, Guardian Glass produces high performance glass for use in exterior (both commercial and residential) and interior architectural applications, as well as transportation and technical products.
 You’ll find Guardian glass in homes, offices, cars and some of the world’s most iconic architectural landmarks.
 The Guardian Glass Science & Technology Center continuously works to create new glass products and solutions using the most advanced technology to help customers see what’s possible™.
 Visit guardianglass.com.

-Guardian Industries, a global company headquartered in Auburn Hills, Michigan, employs around 17,000 people and operates facilities throughout North America, Europe, South America, Africa, the Middle East and Asia.
-Guardian’s diverse group of companies are involved in the manufacture of high-performance float, coated and fabricated glass products; the manufacture of high-quality chrome-plated and painted plastic components for the automotive and commercial truck industries; and the distribution of specialty building products.
-Guardian’s vision is to create value for customers and society through constant innovation using fewer resources.
+Guardian Industries, a global company headquartered in Auburn Hills, Michigan, employs 18,000 people and operates facilities throughout North America, Europe, South America, Africa, the Middle East and Asia.
+Guardian companies manufacture high-performance float, coated and fabricated glass products for architectural, residential, interior, transportation and technical glass applications, and high-quality chrome-plated and painted plastic components for the automotive and commercial truck industries.
+Guardian’s vision is to create value for its customers and society through constant innovation using fewer resources.
 Guardian is a wholly owned subsidiary of Koch Industries, Inc. Visit guardian.com.